ahmetaydinn/blog-php-oop/README.md

 On this project you also could realise how to deal with:
 - Sql Injection;
 - XSS attack;
-- Cross Site Request Forgety (CSRF) Attack
+- Cross Site Request Forgery (CSRF) Attack

 #
 Views: